CEA-COSMIC/ModOpt/docs/source/about.rst

 ModOpt was developed as part of |link-to-cosmic|, a multi-disciplinary collaboration between |link-to-neurospin|, experts in biomedical imaging, and |link-to-cosmostat|, experts in astrophysical image processing.
-The package was designed to provide the backend optimisation algorithms and tools for |link-to-pysap| :cite:`farrens:2020`.
+The package was designed to provide the backend optimisation algorithms for
+|link-to-pysap| :cite:`farrens:2020`, but also serves as a stand-alone library
+of inverse problem solving tools.
 While PySAP aims to provide application-specific tools for solving complex imaging problems, ModOpt can in principle be applied to any linear inverse problem.